 The Importance of Self-Advocacy

 Upper Iowa University Disability Services (UIUDS) values self-advocacy.
 In fact, it is central to the services we provide to our students.
 Strong self-advocates acknowledge their disability and understand how it impacts their lives, express both their strengths and limitations, and ask for assistance when necessary.
 Students need to be proactive immediately following their acceptance to UIU.
-This involves contacting the Director of Disability Services (DDS), submitting a Voluntary Disclosure—Request for Services Form (contact Disability Services for this form), and submitting current, appropriate documentation completed by a licensed professional.
+This involves contacting the Director of Disability Services (DDS), submitting a Voluntary Disclosure—Request for Services Form (pdf) (download or contact Disability Services for this form), and submitting current, appropriate documentation completed by a licensed professional.
 When students receive their letter of acceptance for services from UIUDS, it is their responsibility to contact the DDS to set up the first in-take appointment, during which an academic contract will be cooperatively completed for each of the students’ upcoming courses.
 Students should schedule additional appointments each term to continue receiving accommodations.
 If at any time during their learning experience at UIU students feel they are not receiving reasonable accommodations, they should contact the DDS to discuss necessary modifications.

 Family Educational Rights and Privacy Act(FERPA)